Sickle Cell Disease

 Figure 3

 It is believed that the sickle cell abnormal haemoglobin originated in Africa, where it is most commonly encountered, while India is considered as an additional place of origin.
-HbS is prevalent also in the indigenous population of the Arab world and some Mediterranean countries (parts of Greece, Turkey and Southern Italy).
+HbS is prevalent also in the indigenous population of the Arab world and some Mediterranean countries (parts of Greece, Turkey, and Southern Italy).

 In the past the slave trade had transported African populations to North and South America, so it is common in the USA, Brazil and the Caribbean islands.
 In more recent times, migrations have taken the gene to almost all regions of the world, especially Western and Northern Europe.